sneshev/miniRT/README.md

-*This project has been created as part of the 42 curriculum by sneshev and mmisumi*
+*This project has been created as part of the 42 curriculum by sneshev and mmisumi.*

 ## Description:
 Ray tracing is a rendering technique that mimicks the behavior of light by analyzing how rays bounce and interact with their surroundings.
 Our project is a mini version of this, only needing to implement a lightsource and/or ambient, a camera position and the objects: sphere, plane and cylinder.
 All of these should be able to change positions following the input file's parameters.